MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/management-operations.md

 Azure Virtual Machines (VMs) and on-premises servers onboarded with Azure Arc protected by Defender for Server are automatically onboarded to Microsoft Defender for Endpoint to the tenant where the Azure subscriptions are managed.
 Security operations using MDE must be performed by identities in the secondary Azure AD.

 External identities (B2B guests) can be used to provide primary tenant security operators access to MDE in secondary tenants.
-See [multi-tenant security operations with external identities and Azure Lighthouse](#_Multi-tenant_security_operations) for example security operations architecture.
+For more information, see [multi-tenant security operations with external identities and Azure Lighthouse](security-operations.md) for example security operations architecture.

 **Sentinel (cloud, on-prem).** A Microsoft Sentinel instance attached to the secondary tenant ingests security logs from Azure resources in subscriptions attached to the secondary tenant.
 Activities include: